mg2239/icon-generator/README.md

 To run the Flask app:
 1. Download the zip file
 2. Install the packages in requirements.txt (`pip3 install -r requirements.txt`)
-3. Run using `python3 app.py` in the py directory
+3. Run using `python3 app.py` in the src directory

 ## API
 ### Generate an icon